BSV Decreases in Price after Robinhood Delisting Takes Place

 Propaganda won't save fake Bitcoin

 Joshua Henslee, a CoinGeek employee, has stated that the Robinhood delisting is just a short-term headwind for BSV, but this is not supported by evidence.
-Joshua's job as a writer for BSV's propaganda arm requires him to pen only positive things about the project, even though it's near its death.
+Joshua's job as a writer for BSV's media arm requires him to pen only positive things about the project, even though it is near death.

 BSV has suffered a number of defeats that have doomed it as an enterprise data platform.
 No reputable companies build on BSV for good reason.
 The block sizes are so high to the point where blockchain explorers can't keep up, and transaction throughput is ruined by its highly insecure and centralized nature.